kollie/notes-app/readme.md

-# Boilerplate meteor project
+# Boilerplate Meteor Project

-Includes basic react and auth setup
+This includes a basic react and auth setup.